srvshah/ParkingDetection-Back-end-/README.md

 Instructions:
 ---
+- open command prompt on the project folder
 ```cmd
 pip install -r requirements.txt
 ```
+- Incase of error Install the Latest Python version (currently 3.8)

-run ParkingDetection.exe
+- run ParkingDetection.exe

+- login to system

+- go to selection tab

+- select image and video.
+Then, click run.

-Mark the parking spots with mouse with clicking and making a rectangle
+- Mark the parking spots with mouse with clicking and making a rectangle

-hit q when done
+- hit q when done marking.